nimroddolev/akuvox/README.md

 Integrate your Akuvox SmartPlus mobile app with Home Assistant.
 With this integration, you can access you door camera feeds, trigger door relays to open doors, and view your temporary keys _(support for adding temporary keys comming soon)_.

+**Disclaimer:** This integration is not affiliated with or endorsed by Akuvox.
+It is a community-contributed project and is provided as-is without any warranty or guarantee.
+Use it at your own discretion and responsibility.

 ## Table of Contents

 - [Introduction](#introduction)